vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 When invoking Siva, the worshiper recites the MOLA ("root") mantra, "Om  haum, I bow to Siva."
 Also referred to as SIVA and PRASADA ("lofty"), this  mantra signifies Siva in his totality.28 For that reason it is the most important  and most powerful of all mantras.

 The worshiper employs the technique called "ascending pronunciation"  (ιuccarana) when reciting the ΜOLA mantra.
 The term uccarana generally  means "to raise up" and "to pronounce"; its specialized usage here combines  both meanings.
-This method of pronouncing mantras is used at various  points throughout this and other Saiva rituals, always to reintegrate differen
+This method of pronouncing mantras is used at various  points throughout this and other Śaiva rituals, always to reintegrate differen

 tiated unities or to transport things to a higher level of being.
 In previous  chapters we have seen ascending pronunciation utilized to protect the soul  during atmasuddhi by transporting it upward to the dvadaSanta, and to  merge temporarily the soul of the initiate with ParamaSiva at the conclusion  of nirvanadtksa.
 It is used also to purify the mantras and to invoke Siva onto  the hands and body during self-purification.
 According to Appayadlkgita, the  worshiper employs it as well with each offering he makes in daily worship,  as will be discussed in the next chapter.
 In invocation, ascending pronun ciation enables the ritualist to reunify the mantra within his own body and  finally to merge the reintegrated mantra into the deity that it signifies,  ParamaSiva.